mAAdhaTTah/react-testing-kit/README.md

 Create a render function for use in a test. `config` takes these properties:

 * `defaultProps`: The properties the component should be rendered with by default.
+Can also be provided as a function which will be called on each render.
 * `component`: The component to test.
 * `render`: The render function to create an instance.
 * `elements`: Function to create the component elements.